|Group:||Non Sporting (Group 7)|

 |Contact:||Mrs Karen Ewing|

-Average Lifespan When considering a dog, please realise that you are taking it on for its lifetime.
-Boston Terriers live to 12 - 16 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 10 to 14 years.

 They are highly active dogs, sturdy, bold and playful.
 Some Bostons may get feisty towards unfamiliar dogs.
 They are highly intelligent but may be stubborn at times.
 Consistency and positive reinforcement are the best teaching methods, along with socialization and training from a young age.

 Bostons are square proportioned and compactly built.
 Markings, symmetry, beauty, style and elegance are all hallmarks of this highly distinctive breed.
 They come in brindle, seal, or black with white markings.
 A natural bob tailed breed.

 Coat and Care requirements

 The coat is short, smooth, bright and fine in texture.
 Their distinctive markings are a beautiful characteristic of the breed.
 Their coat needs minimal care, just the occasional brushing to get rid of dead hair.
 A regular check and cleaning of their ears and teeth is advisable and their toenails should be kept trimmed.

 All breeds have individual health issues.
 When speaking to breeders in is recommended you enquire about breed health and what health testing the breeder does.
 The Boston Terrier is generally a healthy breed, however health conditions do occur occasionally.
 These may include cataracts, stenotic nares, elongated soft palate, allergies, and patella luxation.
 They are a brachycephalic (short nosed) breed and require extra care in extreme temperatures, hot or cold.